Mentoring Program

 • Attend each other’s presentations/posters.

-• Share a private meal at least once during the conference.
+• Share a private meal at least once during the meeting.

 • Go to at least one of the scheduled events together.

-• Accompany the mentor during informal times (e.g., coffee breaks) so that you can be introduced to the mentor’s students and/or colleagues also attending the conference.
+• Accompany the mentor during informal times (e.g., coffee breaks) so that you can be introduced to the mentor’s students and/or colleagues also attending the meeting.

 • Make plans for other activities for rest of year.